7 Quality Spanish Translation Websites That Directly Translate into Better Learning

 This is a great way to practice your Spanish.
 If you are speaking clearly, Google Translate or whichever program you’re using should be able to translate everything you say back into English.
 Didn’t translate correctly?
 Try again until it does.
 This will help you practice your pronunciation.

-Using these unconventional tools will allow you to see authentic Spanish and English side-by-side, and by doing so, you can watch your Spanish vocabulary and grammar competence soar.
 Whether you tour a Spanish art gallery, navigate with Google Maps in Spanish or read dual-language Spanish literature, these unconventional translation tools will make your translation exercises fun.

 6. Use a speech generator to hear the words spoken.